+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

-is shown in \autoref{fig:Ratransform}(e).
-The same Radon maximum values are seen as in \autoref{fig:Ratransform}(d), which confirms that the slip bands are missed.
+is employed to normalize the Radon transform outputs.
+The Radon transform of this grain shape function $g(x,y)$ ($\mathcal{R}\{g(x, y)\}$) is shown in \autoref{fig:Ratransform}(e).
+The same Radon maximum values are seen as in \autoref{fig:Ratransform}(d), which confirms that the slip bands are not identified.
 Next, normalization of the peak heights in the original Radon space is performed:

-This ensures that the length of integration reflects the actual slip trace length within the grain, as shown in \autoref{fig:Ratransform}(f), wherein the Radon peaks actually correspond to the slip bands. \autoref{fig:Ratransform}(c) shows the strain map again with the identified (Basal) slip trace.
+This ensures that the length of integration reflects the actual slip trace length within the grain, as shown in \autoref{fig:Ratransform}(f), wherein the Radon peaks actually correspond to the slip bands.

-This normalization process, using the grain shape function $g(x,y)$, ensures that the length of integration accurately reflects the actual length of slip traces within the grain.
-The normalized Radon transform, $\overline{\mathcal{R}}\left\{E_{eff}(x, y)\right\}$, isolates the average strain along each projection line, enhancing the precision of slip system orientation identification.
-Peaks within the normalized sinogram, identified using the \texttt{peaks2} function in Matlab, represent slip band orientations, thereby automating the trace analysis process and warranting the preselection efficiency and objectivity within the \psslip framework.